localhost8080/multiloquent/README.md

 9) footer left area for you to add whatever you want
 10) footer right area for you to add whatever you want

-it also has a menu:

-its not hardcoded in the template, so you can place it wherever you like using the menu widget

 post tags:
 these are bootstrap 'label' style buttons and will have different colours based on the total number of times the tag has been used across all posts / pages on your site